nualagr/readnreviewed/README.md

 <br>

 ### Features Left to Implement
+-   Secure **user authentication** implemented using Flask-Login.
+-   **Pagination** particularly of the browse.html and the my_reviews.html pages.
+-   Integrate the **Embedded Viewer API** from Google Books to embed book content directly into the Read n' Reviewed site with JavaScript.
+-   Create **Administrative Privileges** functionality on the website to enable the administrator to delete any review or book from the site instead of logging into MongoDB to access the data.
 -	Provide users with **individualised recommendations** based on their previous reviews and upvoting behaviour.
 -	A **membership ezine** based on activity on the site – most popular books in different genres etc.
 <br>

 ##### back to [top](#table-of-contents)